lauguma/GWideCodeML/README.md

 Macías L. G., Barrio E. and Toft.
 C. GWideCodeML: a Python package for testing evolutionary hypothesis at the genome-wide level (unpublished).

-Our pipeline uses third-party software.
-If you are using GWideCodeML, please, also cite:
+Our pipeline uses third-party software:

 Yang, Z. "PAML 4: a program package for phylogenetic analysis by maximum likelihood."
 Mol Biol Evol (2017) doi: 10.1093/molbev/msm088